 Thesis Topics

-2. Type of Thesis: M.Sc.
+2. Type of Thesis / Betreuung:

 Supervisor: Prof. Dr. Joachim Müller

-Contact Person: Khandoker Ahammad, Leon Oehme
+Contact Person: Khandoker Ahammad, Alice Reineke

 3. Beschreibung der Arbeit / Description and objective: